 When a vasectomy is reversed, the surgeon reconnects the severed ends of the vas deferens, allowing sperm to once again flow through the tubes and into the semen.
-There are two main techniques used for vasectomy reversal: vasoepididymostomy and vasovasostomy.
+There are two main techniques used that science say are best for vasectomy reversal: vasoepididymostomy and vasovasostomy.

 Vasoepididymostomy vs. Vasovasostomy

 Vasoepididymostomy is a more complex procedure that requires more skill and experience on the part of the surgeon.
 This technique involves connecting the vas deferens directly to the epididymis, the coiled tube at the back of the testicle where sperm mature and are stored.
 Vasovasostomy, on the other hand, involves reconnecting the severed ends of the vas deferens directly.

 Studies have shown that vasoepididymostomy has higher success rates than vasovasostomy in cases where scarring is severe or when the vas deferens is blocked closer to the testicle.
 However, vasoepididymostomy is a more complex and time-consuming procedure, and may not be necessary in all cases.